sunfounder/Sunfounder_Smart_Video_Car_Kit_for_RaspberryPi/README.md

  - arrange the pca9685 module to one module.
 - 2016/09/07:
   - merge cali_client_win.py to cali_client.py
-    - Windows users now can run cali_client.py on windows now.
+    - Windows users now can run cali_client.py on windows.
 - 2016/06/28:
   - add API file for Html server
     - API files in html_server/APIs.md